UsabilityDynamics/node-rabbit/readme.md

 ## Developing and Debuging

+  - All objects have get/set methods; all instance properties should be stored via these methods.
   - The environment variable RABBIT_URL can be used as a default URL. e.g. "amqp://guest:guest@localhost:5672/"
   - The module uses the debug module and emits logs in the "rabbit:client" namespace.